Prison Time Calculator

 Backend Formula for the Prison Time Calculator

-The primary formula can be outlined as:
+The core steps can be outlined as:

 Variations in credits and parole policies necessitate adjustments, emphasizing the need for region-specific adaptation.